Felicious/Boba-Bill-2/progression-of-proj.md

 - Begin edit transaction, one part at a time!

+### 3/5/21 Fri

+- use `mounted()` to initialize + auto-fill form

 ### 3/6/21 Sat

 - got InputFrom to emit!

 ### 3/7/21 Sun

-- failed to emit to grandparent component. perhaps need to use sync?
+- failed to emit to grandparent component. perhaps need to use [sync](https://vuejs.org/v2/guide/components-custom-events.html#sync-Modifier) to update the bill obj??

+### 3/10/21 Wed

+- sync isn't the answer. maybe `this.listeners()`?
+Check out this thread for help: https://stackoverflow.com/questions/42615445/vuejs-2-0-emit-event-from-grand-child-to-his-grand-parent-component